flownative/assetvariantbatchrendering/README.md

 ## Installation

-If you want to use this companion, simply require:
+If you want to use this package, simply require it:

 ```bash
 $ composer require 'flownative/assetvariantbatchrendering:1.*'